mlwalters/recipeManager/recipeAPI/README.md

 ## Accessing Swagger Documentation

 To access the swagger docs, you will need to have the backend server running, by running the `dotnet run` command in the backend directory.
-You can then access the api and the swagger documentation through a browser by navigating to the url: `localhost:7001/swagger`.
-(Keep in mind the port may be different on your machine.
-You can find the localhost url to use by looking at the outputted logs after running `dotnet run`.)
+You can then access the api and the swagger documentation through a browser by navigating to the url: `localhost:7001/swagger` or `https://localhost:7001/swagger/index.html`.
+(You can find the localhost url to use by looking at the outputted logs after running `dotnet run`, but this is currently set to port 7001.)

 ## Working with EF database migrations